Linusnie/blender-plots/README.md

 the `color=` argument, which expects a`Nx3` or `Nx4` numpy array with RGB or RGBA color values.
 Passing in a single RGB or RGBA value sets the same color for all points.

+If the output is all gray it's probably because the rendering mode is set to `Solid`.
+In that case make sure to change it to `Material Preview` or `Rendered` by clicking on one of the sphere icons in the top right corner of the 3D view.

 ```python
 import numpy as np
 import blender_plots as bplt